 Provide a consolidation of the supply chain

-In additive manufacturing multiple-part assemblies can now be replaced by single, printed parts which leads to a consolidation in the supply chain.
+In additive manufacturing, multiple-part assemblies can now be replaced by single, printed parts which leads to a consolidation in the supply chain.
 This consolidation occurs because less assembly work is required in the production process to make a finished product.
-It may also result in more parts being produced by single vendors or single printers therefore reducing the need for approved vendor lists.
+It may also result in more parts being produced by single vendors or single printers, therefore, reducing the need for approved vendor lists.

 Require no inventory for spare parts

-There are many products such as vehicles and industrial machinery that have long-life spans.
-In the past these long life-cycles have led to the products being supported by their own inventory stores.
+There are many products such as vehicles and industrial machinery that have long life spans.
+In the past, these long life-cycles have led to the products being supported by their own inventory stores.
 However, these inventories require expensive storage and when required, high delivery costs.
-With additive manufacturing the parts can be made on-demand and shipped when required.
-This therefore eliminates the need for an inventory storage.
+With additive manufacturing, the parts can be made on-demand and shipped when required.
+This, therefore, eliminates the need for an inventory storage.

 Reduce times to market

 Speed to market is increased with additive manufacturing.
-This is great news for markets where customer demand varies and the opportunity to market is short, because this manufacturing method delivers new products to the market faster.
+This is great news for markets where customer demand varies and the opportunity to market is short because this manufacturing method delivers new products to the market faster.

 Push the development of digital ecosystems

 By its nature, additive manufacturing is about digital processes and it therefore pushes the development of digital ecosystems.
-This will in turn make the entire manufacturing process more agile and attractive to manufacturers as digital networks connect every aspect of a product’s life, leading to a reduction in the time-to-market as well as improved design.
+This will, in turn, make the entire manufacturing process more agile and attractive to manufacturers as digital networks connect every aspect of a product’s life, leading to a reduction in the time-to-market as well as improved design.

 Support low volume and mass customisation

 Additive manufacturing is the easiest way to ensure low-volume build.
 This means that some products that would have previously never got off the drawing board can be produced.
-In the past a low-volume build won’t have been cost-efficient.
+In the past, a low-volume build won’t have been cost-efficient.
 The manufacturing technique also delivers the potential for mass customisation and personalisation to scale due to slightly different parts being able to be produced at scale.

-We can therefore see that additive manufacturing is going to have a huge impact on not only how we manufacture products but also on where the products are manufactured.
+We can, therefore, see that additive manufacturing is going to have a huge impact on not only how we manufacture products but also on where the products are manufactured.
 The manufacturing technique is going to drive through many digital transformational changes within the industry as it gains in momentum.
 What can be predicted is that the supply chain is going to become more digital, visible, traceable as well as flexible and agile.

 It will be important for all manufacturing businesses and their wider counterparts to assess their current manufacturing practices.
 It will be up to them to embrace the changes that are coming to ensure that they can succeed.
-It will be vital that they adapt to changes to ensure that their business doesn’t get adversely disrupted or effected.
+It will be vital that they adapt to changes to ensure that their business doesn’t get adversely disrupted or affected.